-A Meter Point Reference Number (MPRN) is a unique 11-digit number which indicates the exact location of a property’s connection to Ireland’s electricity network.
+A Meter Point Reference Number (MPRN) is a unique 11-digit number that indicates the exact location of a property’s connection to Ireland’s electricity network.
 Every connection and meter has its own MPRN, which is managed by ESB Networks.
-MPRNs are listed on all electricity bills of end users.
+MPRNs are listed on all electricity bills of end-users.

 What is a GPRN?

 A Gas Point Reference Number (GPRN) is a unique 7-digit numeric code assigned to every gas point on Ireland’s natural gas network.
 The number is located on all gas bills in Ireland and must be quoted when changing gas supplier.

 A gas point is the place at which gas is withdrawn from a national gas network, measured by a meter and supplied to an end user.

 When did you last switch supplier?